 Endorsed by celebrities too, it’s a great gesture in itself.
 Everyone understands that it isn’t practical to call the whole Janta, even though you’d love to celebrate with them.
 Send a card that communicates that you are getting married and add a little present along with it.
 They’ll be overwhelmed and forget about the invite and hopefully not pay attention to the fact that they have been politely asked to sit this one out.

 8. Invite people digitally, not everyone’s on the world wide web.

 We can’t imagine the old folks to be active on the internet, can we?
 Nor does everyone have a valid email address and time to check each and every mail.
-At least, from your side you did send the invites to them.
-The time and age for calling and getting RSVPs is a bit old.
-Let’s use technology, and hope the recipient is a lazy person who would never expect an invite digitally.
+At least, from your side, you did send the invites to them.
+The time and age for calling and getting RSVPs are a bit old.
+Let’s use technology, and hope a recipient is a lazy person who would never expect an invite digitally.

 9. Be honest with your family members!